sans-soleil/libft42/README.md

 # libft42
 Our very first own library!
-It is not only about building cool stuff, we shape our own lego pieces.
+We shape our lego pieces.

 We will learn to play with: